 Dark and cold months are a great time for introspection and germination of new ideas that will turn into new projects come spring.
-And where to find inspiration if not in Italy, an all-year-round destination for art lovers?
+If you agree, check out this list of 10 most exciting art and design exhibitions in Italy, an all-year-round destination for art lovers.

 Here I don’t mean only great masterpieces of the past, but also current exhibitions devoted to art, design, photography and architecture.
 Below you will find a Dreams & Design roundup of the most interesting events on show in various Italian cities between now and early 2020.

 Exhibitions for art lovers

 Cerith Wyn Evans ….the Illuminating Gas, Pirelli Hangar Bicocca, Milan, until 23 February 2020

 A visual treat for those of you who like contemporary light installations.
 Pirelli Hangar Bicocca in Milan has opened its doors to a major retrospective by a Welsh artist Cerith Wyn Evans.
 The Welsh artist represented his country at the 2003 Venice Biennale.
 This time he returns to Italy with a new body of work, sculptures and installations (with light and sound effects) that will make you search for references to literature, philosophy, art history and science.

 Canova.
 Eterna Bellezza, Museo di Roma, until 15 March 2020

 Rome is a perfect place to admire the eternal beauty of neoclassical sculptures by Antonio Canova.
 The iconic artist was inspired by the city’s ancient heritage.
 The exhibition at the Museum of Rome features 170 sculptures, some of them on loan from international institutions such as the Hermitage in St. Petersburg.
 It also offers a chance to compare ancient sculptures, such as Apollo Belvedere, with neoclassical marble statues by Canova.